 Community Veterinary Program

-Our Community Veterinary Program provides affordable veterinary care to the pet families and communities that need it the most.
+Our Community Veterinary Program provides affordable veterinary care to the pet families that need it the most.
 We offer:

-- Mobile clinics that bring our services to neighborhoods throughout San Diego.
+- Mobile clinics that bring our services to neighborhoods in San Diego.

-- General medical veterinary care, including preventive and basic sick care.
+- General veterinary care, including preventive and basic sick care.*

 - Wellness resources including vaccinations, flea medication and education.